 The character of Steve Urkel was named after a producer's friend.
 He was only supposed to appear once, but the audience's response was so overwhelmingly positive that the producers decided to make Urkel a regular character.
 Urkel merchandise included a talking doll, trading cards, posters, books, lunch boxes, T-shirts, and a limited-edition cereal.

 The theme song for the first five episodes was "What a Wonderful World" by Louis Armstrong.
 The series' more familiar theme, "As Days Go By", was first used in episode six.
 For the first 3 seasons of the original ABC broadcasts, and later airings on ABC Family, episodes use an extended version of the "As Days Go By" theme, accompanied by clips from selected episodes.
 Syndication edits of "Family Matters" use the abbreviated version of the theme used in seasons 4 through 6.
 ABC Family airings use an extended opening sequence.

-When ABC delayed making a decision to renew the show for a ninth season, CBS made a deal with Warner Bros.Television to renew the show for a ninth season, which would be its last.
-The show's producers hoped for a 10th and final season on CBS, but the ratings for the 1997-98 9th season were so bad that the network ended up canceling the show and airing the series finale with no fanfare during the summer season.
-In a nod to the stillborn plans to have Steve and Laura get married in a 10th season, the series finale did have them getting engaged.
-JoMarie Payton decided to leave the show when it moved networks from ABC to CBS because she didn't like how the show overemphasized the Steve Urkel character.
-Payton agreed to appear during the first half of the ninth season, after which she was replaced as Harriette Winslow by Judyann Elder.
+When ABC delayed making a decision to renew the show for a ninth season, CBS made a deal with Warner Bros.Television to renew the show for a ninth season.
+The producers hoped for a 10th and final season on CBS, but the ratings for the 9th season were so bad that the network cancelled the show, and aired the series finale with no fanfare during the summer season.
+In a nod to plans to have Steve and Laura get married in a 10th season, they got engaged in the series finale.
+'Jo Marie Payton' decided to leave the show when it moved from ABC to CBS because her contract was finished.
+She agreed to appear during the first half of the ninth season, then was replaced by 'Judyann Elder'